Who Should Attend?

 Please note that these group rates are only valid for your stay from November 13 to November 20, 2020, and are subject to availability.
-To enjoy this special group rate, your booking must be made by October 1, 2020.
+To enjoy this special group rate, your booking must be made between January 1, 2020 and October 1, 2020.

 Dupont Circle, Washington, D.C.